pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/architecture-overview.md

 ---
-title: "Architecture Overview"
+title: "Architecture overview"
-linkTitle: "Architecture Overview"
+linkTitle: "Architecture overview"
 weight: 1
 description: >
   This page describes the architecture of PipeCD.